Chapter 6: No Story Left Behind

 That’s how we get a different result than what we’re used to.

 Writing like this isn’t the only way to heal from past trauma—but it’s a great place to start.
 It’s the first technique we’re exploring for a reason.
-Having a complete story about a tough experience creates the strongest foundation I know of for all other kinds of healing.
+Having a whole story about a tough experience creates the strongest foundation I know of for all other kinds of healing.
 And it’s simple, free, and can be done almost anywhere.

 With that freedom, staying focused can be difficult.
 The urge to distract ourselves will come up.
 I can’t count how many times I’ve suddenly needed to clean the house, check the news, or organize my email—right before I was supposed to be sitting down to write.
 If that happens to you, don’t freak out.
 It’s natural.
 It’s just our brain trying to avoid discomfort.